MayorX500/Projeto2024/documents/README.md

 - The application will have a import system that allows the admin to import all information from a zip file.
 (Restore system)

 #### Technologies
-- Frontend: Node.js, React, HTML, CSS, JavaScript
+- Frontend: Node.js, HTML, CSS, JavaScript
 - Backend: Node.js, Express, PostgreSQL

 #### Team
+- [Filipa Gomes]
 - [Miguel Gomes]
-- [Filipa Gomes]